spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/sales/managing-main-merchant-returns.md

 ## Prerequisites

-To start managing the returns for the [main merchant](/docs/marketplace/user/features/{{page.version}}/marketplace-merchant-feature-overview/main-merchant-concept.html), navigate to **Sales** > **My Returns**.
+To start managing the returns for the [main merchant](/docs/marketplace/user/features/{{page.version}}/marketplace-merchant-feature-overview/main-merchant-concept.html), navigate to **Sales&nbsp;<span aria-label="and then">></span> My Returns**.

 Each section contains reference information.
-Make sure to review it before you start, or look up the necessary information as you go through the process.
+Make sure to review it before you start or look up the necessary information as you go through the process.

 ## Viewing returns for the main merchant

 To view details about a return, in the **Actions** column of the return, click **View**.

-This takes you to the **Overview of Return: _[Return reference]_** page where you can view the return details, set the return statuses, and [print the return slip](#printing-a-main-merchant-return-slip).
+This takes you to the **Overview of Return: _[Return reference]_** page, where you can view the return details, set the return statuses, and [print the return slip](#printing-a-main-merchant-return-slip).

 ## Setting the main merchant return states